 The baseball scenes are wonderful.
-Seeing the old ballparks of Yankee Stadium the way it was in the 1940’s is a treat.
+Seeing the old ballparks of Yankee Stadium the way it was in the 1940s is a treat.
 Wrigley Field in Los Angeles is used as a location for many of the “away” games and is a suitable substitute for those locales.
 Pride of the Yankees actually spends little time on Gehrig’s baseball feats.
-His stats aren’t discussed and are quite remarkable especially in contrast to what is considered a “good” hitter today.
+His stats aren’t discussed and are quite remarkable, especially in contrast to what is considered a “good” hitter today.
 Most of what is depicted is Lou’s life and the emphasis is on the romance and relationship between Lou and his wife, Eleanor.

 Although much of what’s shown in Pride of the Yankees seems to differ greatly from the true story of Gehrig’s life, it’s still a great film nonetheless.
-Most of the differences involve his relationship and courting of his wife, Eleanor.
+Most of the differences involve his relationship and the courting of his wife, Eleanor.
 The two did not encounter each other for the first time at a ballgame where she dubbed him “Tenderfoot” but rather at a party in Chicago.
-The marriage between Lou’s parents wasn’t as amiable as it’s portrayed in the film (and that’s really no wonder, given the personalities involved).
+The marriage between Lou’s parents wasn’t as amicable as it’s portrayed in the film (and that’s really no wonder, given the personalities involved).

 Pride of the Yankees is also the study of the family dynamic.
 Lou’s mother is so domineering that even his father is afraid to make a decision without her or face her when they are deceiving her about his leaving Columbia to go play for the Yankees farm team in Hartford.
 Lou calls Mama “his best girl” and although there’s nothing odd going on, it’s uncomfortable to me to hear a grown man refer to his mother in such a way.